 - A nomination can only have one nominator and the recommendation letter is written by this person.

-- Any individual, except a member of the award selection committee or an ACS Board member during their terms of service on the Board, may submit either one nomination or one support letter for each award.
+- Any individual, except a member of the award selection committee or an ACS Board member during their terms of service on the Board, may submit one nomination and/or one support letter for each award.
 However, selection committee members may submit other nominations or support letters for awards in which they are not serving as a judge.

 - The nominee’s accomplishments should be specific to the purpose of the award.